soyokuyo/gdsynthesizer/README.md

 ## What is GDSYNTHESIZER?

 GDSYNTHESIZER is:
- - an extension of audio_stream_player that can be use by Godot engine
+ - an extension of audio_stream_player that can be used by Godot engine
  - wave table base synthesizer
  - midi standard file player that may support format 0 and 1
  - polyphony 32 or more
  - with variable parameters for 256 instruments
  - with 3 oscillator that are 5 types base wave forms
- - with variable envelope params i.e. attack slope time, decay harf-life time sustain rate and release slope time
+ - with variable envelope params i.e. attack slope time, decay half-life time sustain rate and release slope time
  - with 2 types noises i.e. white and pink that can be added
  - with random vibrator that make frequency distribution noise
  - with 3 delay functions for each instruments
- - with 2 LFOs for each AM and FM moduration
+ - with 2 LFOs for each AM and FM modulation
  - currently for only Windows and WEB(html5) platforms

-GDSYNTHESIZER dose note have:
+GDSYNTHESIZER does not have:
  - GUI
  - sound effect filter